 Providing You With a Zealous Legal Defense In the Face of Drunk Driving Charges

-Louisiana DUI laws exist in order to protect motorists and pedestrians on the road from dangerous drivers.
+DUI laws exist in order to protect motorists and pedestrians on the road from dangerous drivers.
 However, not everyone who is arrested on the suspicion of driving under the influence of alcohol was intoxicated at the time of their arrest.
 There are a great many factors that can cause a person to be falsely arrested for or accused of drunk driving, causing them to live with the consequences of a black mark on their driving record for the rest of their lives.
-At Gilder Law, we provide DUI defendants with expert legal support and an aggressive defense, and we’ll fight tirelessly for your rights under Louisiana law.
+At our Law Office, we provide DUI defendants with expert legal support and an aggressive defense, and we’ll fight tirelessly for your rights under law.

 The penalties associated with being convicted of driving under the influence of alcohol can be severe and life changing.
-Punishments for a DUI conviction in Louisiana are as follows:
+Punishments for a DUI conviction are as follows:

 If you are charged with and convicted of driving while intoxicated for the first time, you could face between 2 days and 6 months in jail.
 You could also be fined up to $1,000 and have your license suspended for 90 days.
 In some cases, especially if your BAC (Blood Alcohol Content) is very high at the time of your arrest, you may be required to have an ignition interlock device installed in your vehicle.

 A second offense DUI is punishable by no less than 30 days in a county jail, but potentially up to 6 months.
 A $1,000 fine may also be imposed, and your license may be suspended for one year.
 Again, an ignition interlock device may need to be installed in your vehicle.

 The penalties of a third offense DUI are significantly harsher.
 You could be sentenced to at least 45 days in jail but no more than 5 years.
 The fine is increased to $2,000 with a third offense DUI, your license will be suspended for 2 years, and you will be required to install an ignition interlock device.